 Unfortunately, as I mentioned earlier, this too is: difficult to explain.
 Because even in the orange areas there are destinations that are safe.
 Or where the security situation keeps changing and so one minute you can just go there safely, while a month later you are better off avoiding this place.
 Dutch travel advice Colombia is quite strict, and there are also countries that give much milder advice.
 England, for example.
 That already shows how unclear it is.
 The situation can also turn quickly and it is sometimes unclear how security in Colombia will evolve.

-The fact is that there are more guerrillas active since the new president.
+The fact is that more guerrillas have been active since the current president took office.
 Especially in the orange and red areas.
 People are again occasionally kidnapped for ransom, police officers or political figures are murdered and guerrillas bring all sorts of other woes.
 Are you going to an orange area?
 Be very well informed beforehand whether it is safe.
 Get information from someone who knows the latest reports, such as military or ex-military personnel, or local police officials.

 Traveling off the beaten path in Colombia